- Studying on The Teaching Musician programme

 Do I have to apply through UCAS Conservatoires?

 Yes, we are only able to accept applications through UCAS Conservatoires.
-For 2021 entry, the application fee is £20 for a single choice, or £26 for more than one choice (payable when applying to UCAS Conservatoires).
+For 2023 entry, the application fee is £27 (payable when applying to UCAS Conservatoires).

 What is the deadline for applications?

-Applications for 2022 entry open Thursday 15 July 2021 and close at 6pm on Friday 1 October 2021.
-We would encourage you to apply early as applications are assessed on a first-come, first-served basis.
+Applications for Sept 2023 entry open October 2022 and close in August 2023, with an ‘on-time’ deadline of 6pm 25 Jan 2023.
+We would encourage you to apply on time as applications are assessed on a first-come, first-served basis.

 Late applications may be considered.